Clackamas Community College

 4 credits, Winter

-Explores theories and types of nonverbal behavior in relation to the creative process of human communication.
-Examines the influence, interpretation, and/or management of such qualities as appearance, body movement, facial expression, voice, use of space, touch, and time.
-Considers how physical environments, social roles, gender, and inter/intra-cultural beliefs and values have an effect on relationships among individuals and groups.
-Applies theoretical interpretations to nonverbal communication found in various forms of human expression.
+Explores how humans encode and decode nonverbal behavior in the communication process, based on existing research.
+Examines the influence, interpretation, and/or management of various nonverbal signals, such as appearance, facial expression, body movement, etc. Considers how setting, social roles, gender, and inter/intra-cultural beliefs and values have an effect on interactions among individuals and groups.

 COMM-280 Speech/CWE